things-to-do

 Puente Nuevo

 Ronda's iconic 18th-century bridge spanning the 100-metre El Tajo gorge.
-The views into the abyss are genuinely thrilling.

-2. Find the Classic Viewpoint
+2. Get the Classic Bridge Photo

 The most famous photograph of Ronda shows the Puente Nuevo from below, the bridge arcing across the gorge with buildings clinging to the cliff edge.
-This view is taken from the Mirador del Puente Nuevo, accessed via a steep path from the old town.

 Mirador del Puente Nuevo

 moderateThe classic viewpoint for photographing the Puente Nuevo from below.
-Steep path through gardens to a spectacular vantage point.

 3. Walk into the Gorge